 New Paltz has had a long-standing commitment to teacher education, and no where is this more evident than in the Secondary Education-Biology program.
 Students work with their faculty advisors in the Departments of Biology and Secondary Education to develop an appropriate plan of study that culminates in a B.S. degree and provisional certification to teach in New York State.
 The requirements include 30 credits in professional education courses, 30-34 credits in biology, and 34-36 credits in cognate courses (chemistry, physics, geology, math).
 The required biology courses are similar to those in the Organismal/Environmental track.
 Student teaching is usually done in a public secondary school in the mid-Hudson region.

-The Department offers the pre-requisite courses students need in preparation for medical, dental or veterinary school and other post-graduate programs in the allied health fields.
+The Department offers the pre-requisite courses students need in preparation for medical, dental or veterinary school and other post-graduate programs in the allied health fields, all within a liberal arts context.
 New Paltz graduates have been accepted to numerous medical schools throughout the country, including Albany Med, Albert Einstein, Boston University, Case Western Reserve, Dartmouth, Duke, Iowa State, New York College of Osteopathic Medicine, NYU, Ohio State, SUNY Brooklyn, SUNY Stony Brook, SUNY Syracuse, Tufts, UMDNJ-RWJ, Washington University St. Louis, among others.
-Here is the link to the campus Pre-Health Careers Advisory Page.

 For more information about the undergraduate major, including course requirements, go to Undergraduate Programs.
 For more information about graduate study options and requirements, go to Graduate Programs.